cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 ## Enums

 As we did with structs, we can define enums to hold generic data types in their variants.
-For example the `Option<T>` enum provided by the Cairo's core library:
+For example the `Option<T>` enum provided by the Cairo core library:

 ```rust
 enum Option<T> {